 Activivity Type: Strenuous Walk

 Calculate the time using Naismith’s Rule and factor in your own pace.

 Check out the businesses nearby for more places to stay and drink.

 Check out our Best Mountain Weather Forecast?

-Drum, Foel Fras and Aber Falls from Aber Route Map and GPX Download
+Drum, Foel Fras and Aber Falls from Aber Ordnance Survey Map and GPX File Download

 This route is an epic walk.
 It wasn’t meant to be so long, it just felt like a good idea to extend the walk a little.
 You can take the easy option and descend direct to Aber, but this extended walk is a much superior way to end a good mountain day.

 Distance, Ascent and Time 26km, 1400m, 8 hours

 Public Transport Buses to Aber from Bangor and Conwy.